 For the best details on my professional career as a software engineer, it’s best to visit LinkedIn.
-However, some information should exist on this site.

 I am a consultant and always have been a consultant.
-I’m a self-taught engineer who always chooses to focus on solving business problems over the cutting edge technology.
+I’m a self-taught engineer who always chooses to focus on solving business problems over using the cutting edge technology.
 I find that most engineers describe themselves as a technologist, someone who’s on the cutting edge and always wanting to implement the latest and greatest.
 That is great we need people to push the envelope and make better tools.

 I fall under the camp of a problem solver.
 I believe that 80% of the problems can be solved with 20% of the tools.
 The biggest issue with software engineering is understanding the domain and solving a problem efficiently using best-practices in a way that is a win-win for all parties involved.
 My talent lies in quickly understanding complicated domains and communicating it to engineers and project owners alike.